Sermon Draft: Prideful Presumption…James 4:13-17

 KEY POINT: Note clearly, the difference between limited knowledge that keeps you dependent on God for the future, and sufficient knowledge that enables you to obey God faithfully in the present.

-The story about Oz Guinness is great: a great-grandmother, depressed, about to throw herself into the river.
-However, looking up and seeing a man working faithfully in the field, and just his work ethic, and his excellence in the present moment, welled up in the strength that inspired her, encouraged her, and recalibrated her perspective on life.
-In other words, her life had value, and she could do the next-best thing, as she saw the man in the field do.
+Os Guinness, in his book The Call, tells a story about his great-great-grandmother, depressed, about to throw herself into the river.
+However, looking up and seeing a man plowing faithfully and joyfully in the field, and just his work ethic, and his excellence in the present moment, welled up in the strength that inspired her, encouraged her, and recalibrated her perspective on life.
+In other words, because of this man’s faithful life in the present, she realized that her life had value, and she could do the next-best thing, too.
+She saw the man in the field simply doing what he knew best.
 Never underestimate the power of faithfulness in the present.

 Conclusion